sensemakersamsterdam/urbansounds2025/README.md

 Run the script `urban_sounds_v3.5.py`

+The first time you will run the script it will download the CLAP model from Huggingface (automatically)

 You can change the setting `SAVE_RECORDING = False` to True if you want to record .wav files.

 N.B.
 This script is made for a Raspberry Pi, but it will also run on other hardware.
 The cpu_temp function will raise an exception, this is only for RPi.